Omegasys/EPCOT-reimagened/README.md

+Horizon Commons

-Project Tomorrow
+Building Tomorrow Together

-An Open-Source Community of Tomorrow
+⸻

 Overview

+Horizon Commons is an open-source collaborative initiative dedicated to exploring, designing, documenting, and prototyping ideas that may contribute to a better future.

-Project Tomorrow is an open-source collaborative initiative inspired by the original vision of the Experimental Prototype Community of Tomorrow (EPCOT) proposed by Walt Disney during the final years of his life.
+Inspired by the spirit of the Experimental Prototype Community of Tomorrow (EPCOT) originally envisioned by Walt Disney, Horizon Commons seeks to create a modern digital commons where innovators, researchers, engineers, designers, makers, and community members can collaborate openly on the challenges and opportunities of tomorrow.

-The original EPCOT concept was envisioned as a living laboratory where new technologies, infrastructure, transportation systems, architectural ideas, and methods of community organization could be continuously developed, tested, improved, and demonstrated.

-This repository seeks to create a modern, digital equivalent of that vision.

-Rather than constructing a physical city, Project Tomorrow serves as an open platform where people from around the world can collaborate on designs, proposals, prototypes, research, software, documentation, and concepts that may contribute to a better future.
+Rather than building a single city, Horizon Commons aims to become a shared workshop of ideas—a place where communities, technologies, infrastructure, and systems can be imagined, discussed, improved, and documented in the open.

 This project is not affiliated with, endorsed by, sponsored by, or connected to The Walt Disney Company.
-It is an independent community effort inspired by the spirit of innovation embodied by the original EPCOT concept.
+Horizon Commons is an independent community initiative inspired by the broader vision of continuous innovation and community improvement.

 ⸻

-Mission
+Our Mission

-Our mission is to create a collaborative environment where individuals can openly design, discuss, prototype, and document ideas related to:
+To create an open, collaborative environment where people from diverse backgrounds can work together to design and share ideas that improve the human experience.

-* Future cities
+We believe that the future should not be designed behind closed doors.

+It should be built in the open.

+⸻

+Areas of Exploration

+Horizon Commons welcomes contributions related to:

+Communities & Cities

 * Urban planning
+* Rural development
+* Public spaces
+* Housing concepts
+* Smart communities
+* Community resilience

+Transportation

+* Public transit
+* Rail systems
+* Active transportation
+* Sustainable mobility
-* Public transportation
+* Autonomous transportation concepts

+Energy & Sustainability

+* Renewable energy
+* Energy storage
-* Communications systems
+* Water systems
+* Environmental restoration
+* Sustainable infrastructure
+* Circular economies

+Technology

-* Open-source software
+* Linux and open-source software
+* Privacy-preserving systems
 * Cybersecurity
+* Networking and communications
+* Artificial intelligence
+* Robotics
+* Embedded systems
+* Digital infrastructure

+Education & Knowledge

+* Open educational resources
+* Libraries
+* Community learning
-* Sustainable energy
+* Research initiatives
-* Environmental stewardship
+* Scientific literacy

+Governance & Society

-* Education
+* Civic participation
-* Healthcare
+* Community governance models
 * Emergency preparedness
-* Robotics
+* Public policy concepts
-* Artificial intelligence
-* Manufacturing
+* Ethical technology development

+Design & Creativity

 * Architecture
-* Digital governance
-* Privacy-preserving technologies
+* Industrial design
-* Community development
+* Graphic design
-* Scientific research
+* User experience

-The goal is to create a continuously evolving body of knowledge that anyone can study, improve, and build upon.
+* Art and storytelling

 ⸻

 Why Open Source?

-The original EPCOT concept embraced continuous improvement.

-Open-source communities operate on many of the same principles:
+Many of humanity’s greatest achievements have been built through collaboration.

+Open-source communities demonstrate that people across the world can work together to create software, knowledge, and solutions that benefit everyone.

+Horizon Commons applies those same principles to broader questions about the future.

+We believe in:

 * Transparency
 * Collaboration
+* Documentation
 * Peer review
-* Documentation
 * Shared knowledge
-* Continuous iteration
+* Continuous improvement
 * Community participation

-By leveraging GitHub and open licensing, Project Tomorrow allows contributors from all backgrounds to help shape ideas that may benefit future generations.

 ⸻

-Call for Contributors

-We welcome contributors from every discipline.

-Technology
+Who Can Contribute?

+Everyone.

+We welcome:

 * Linux users
-* Open-source developers
+* Open-source contributors
-* Software engineers
-* Network engineers
-* Cybersecurity researchers
-* System administrators
-* Hardware designers
-* Embedded systems developers
+* Software developers
-* Robotics enthusiasts
-* AI researchers

-Engineering

-* Civil engineers
-* Electrical engineers
-* Mechanical engineers
-* Transportation planners
+* Engineers
-* Environmental engineers
+* Scientists
-* Infrastructure specialists
+* Architects

-Community and Society

 * Educators
-* Historians
+* Students
-* Economists
+* Artists
 * Urban planners
-* Policy researchers
-* Emergency management professionals
-* Sustainability advocates
+* Researchers
 * Community organizers

-Creative Disciplines

-* Artists
-* Architects
-* Industrial designers
-* Graphic designers
-* Writers
+* Makers and hobbyists
-* Technical documentarians
+* Curious individuals
-* User experience designers

-Whether your contribution is a complete prototype or a simple idea, your perspective is welcome.
+You do not need professional credentials to contribute valuable ideas.

+Thoughtful participation is more important than titles.

 ⸻

 Guiding Principles

-1. Open Knowledge
+Open Knowledge

-Knowledge should be documented, preserved, and shared whenever possible.
+Knowledge should be documented and shared whenever possible.

-2. Respectful Collaboration

-Discussions should remain constructive, professional, and solution-focused.

-3. Practical Innovation

-Ideas should strive for real-world applicability and measurable benefit.

-4. Long-Term Thinking

-Projects should consider impacts on future generations.

-5. Human-Centered Design
+Human-Centered Design

-Technology should serve people and communities.
+Technology exists to serve people and communities.

-6. Privacy and Freedom
+Privacy and Freedom

-Individual liberty, privacy, and digital rights should be respected.
+Individual liberty, privacy, and digital rights matter.

-7. Sustainability
+Sustainability

-Environmental and resource impacts should be considered in all major proposals.
+Long-term environmental stewardship should guide decision making.

+Constructive Collaboration

+Disagreements should lead to better ideas, not division.

+Practical Innovation

+Concepts should strive toward real-world usefulness and measurable benefit.

+Long-Term Thinking

+The future belongs to generations we may never meet.
+We should design accordingly.

 ⸻

 Repository Structure

-Example project areas may include:
+Example project areas:

+/architecture
 /city-design
-/transportation
 /communications
-/energy
-/software
 /cybersecurity
-/robotics
-/architecture
+/docs
 /education
+/energy
+/governance
 /healthcare
-/governance
+/infrastructure
 /research
-/documentation

-These categories are expected to evolve as the project grows.
+/robotics
+/software
+/transportation

+The structure will evolve alongside the community.

 ⸻

 Licensing

-Project Tomorrow uses multiple licenses depending on the type of content.
+Horizon Commons uses a multi-license approach to support both software development and knowledge sharing.

 Software

-Unless otherwise specified, source code contained within this repository is licensed under the GNU General Public License Version 3 (GPL-3.0).
+Source code is licensed under the GNU General Public License Version 3 (GPL-3.0) unless otherwise specified.

-Documentation
+Documentation and Research

-Documentation, research papers, proposals, planning documents, and written content are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+Documentation, proposals, research papers, planning documents, and written materials are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

 Artwork and Media

-Artwork, diagrams, illustrations, renders, and other creative works are licensed under CC BY-SA 4.0 unless otherwise noted.
+Artwork, diagrams, renders, illustrations, and other creative works are licensed under CC BY-SA 4.0 unless otherwise noted.

-See the LICENSES directory for full license texts and details.
+See the LICENSES directory for complete licensing information.

 ⸻

 Contributor Agreement

-By submitting a contribution to this repository, you agree that your contribution may be distributed under the licensing terms applicable to the portion of the project to which you contribute.
+By contributing to Horizon Commons, you agree that your contribution may be distributed under the applicable project licenses.

-Contributors retain copyright ownership of their original work while allowing Project Tomorrow to distribute and maintain those contributions under the project’s licensing model.
+Contributors retain ownership of their original work while allowing the community to use, modify, and distribute contributions according to the project’s licensing model.

 ⸻